 - Have a separate tank and bowl

-- Are the most common type
+- Are the most common types of toilets

-- Are generally more economical
+- Are generally more affordable

 - Do not have a separate tank and bowl

 - Are easy to clean with no tight crevices

 - Mount to the wall and eliminate the need for a toilet foot or base